syncfusion-content/javascript-docs/js/Grid/Columns.md

 Column definitions are used as the [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:datasource "dataSource") schema in grid and it plays vital role in rendering column values in required format and sorting, filtering, editing based on its type.
 The [`field`](http://help.syncfusion.com/js/api/ejgrid#members:columns-field "field") property of the [`columns`](http://help.syncfusion.com/js/api/ejgrid#members:columns "columns") is necessary to map the datasource values in grid columns.

 N> 1.The column with [`field`](http://help.syncfusion.com/js/api/ejgrid#members:columns-field "field") which are not in the datasource, then the column values will be displayed as empty.
-N> 2.If the [`field`](http://help.syncfusion.com/js/api/ejgrid#members:columns-field "field") name contains “dot” then it is considered as complex binding.
+N> 2.If the [`field`](http://help.syncfusion.com/js/api/ejgrid#members:columns-field "field") name contains "dot" then it is considered as complex binding.

 ## Auto generation